Automotive Data: Examples, Providers & Datasets to Buy in 2025

 Vehicle manufacturers may share Automotive data with third party service providers.
 But manufacturers need to ensure it is shared in a way that won’t endanger the safe and secure functioning of the vehicle and that the car user’s personal data remains protected.
 Sharing Automation Data must not affect the liability of the manufacturer.
 Whether Automotive data is obtained from the manufacturer’s server or a neutral one, it should be provided in a fully transparent and anonymous manner, to help contribute to innovation and foster fair and open competition.
 Service providers can have fair and reasonable access to the data they need to offer their services to vehicle users.
 Any information that is available to a manufacturer’s network of vehicle repairers will be made available on the same conditions to third parties that offer competing services.
 The Automotive data will be of the same type, amount and quality of data, at the same time, at the same price.

-How to assess the quality of Automotive Data?
+How to Assess the Quality of Automotive Data?

 It is important to ensure that Automotive Data acquired is of good quality.
 Automotive Data that is of poor quality is at minimum inaccurate and of no use to your company, and at worst, harmful to your business.
 It is necessary to ensure the Automotive Data you acquire is accurate, up-to-date and as error free as possible.